Censorship in the Russian Empire: Peter I's reforms

 The history of censorship took a new turn in response to the development of secular publishing.
-In 1700, Peter I gave his friend, the Amsterdam merchant Jan Tessing, a monopoly over the printing of books for Russia for fifteen years—the books were printed in Amsterdam, then imported and sold in Russia.
+In 1700, Peter I gave the Amsterdam merchant Jan Thesingh a monopoly over the printing of books for Russia for fifteen years—the books were printed in Amsterdam, then imported and sold in Russia.
 At the same time the Petrine government set penalties for trafficking in printed materials from other foreign printers and introduced the requirement that the books had to be published "for the glory of the great sovereign" and were not to include any "abasement of our Imperial Majesty [...] and our state".
-In 1701 Tessing died and his master-printer moved the operation to Russia.
+In 1701 Thesingh died and his master-printer moved the operation to Russia.
+In 1707, Tsar Peter I bought a fully equipped printing house in Holland, including staff.

 The only censor at this time was the Emperor himself, and the whole printing industry was in the hands of the state.
 As part of Peter's ecclesiastical reforms, he introduced legislative changes that limited the power of the church in the field of book censorship.
 This included a provision that forbade monks to own personal writing instruments: Peter decreed in 1701 that "Monks in cells do not have the right to write any writings; there should be no ink or paper in the cells, but in the refectory there will be a specified place for writing, with the permission of the head of the monastery".
+During the administration of Peter the Great, the Police Department was placed in the Amusement Palace.

 Within four years, the first civil (as opposed to ecclesiastical) presses were opened St. Petersburg and Moscow.
 In 1718 the tsar ordered Feofan Prokopovich to develop a plan for the transformation of church administration on the model of the civil colleges.
 Two years later, the text of the regulations was presented to Peter.
 The Emperor made some modifications, and, after a discussion, the Senate unanimously adopted it without amendment.
 In 1721, a special censorship body, controlled by the church, was organized: the Ecclesiastical Collegium, which at the first meeting was renamed the Holy Synod.
 The Collegium included three bishops and seven members of the laity.
 The Ecclesiastical Regulations that governed the Collegium described the organization as being "under the [control of the] sovereign monarch and established by the monarch".